Capabilities, Weaknesses, Improvements

 Phone System can be purchased as an add-on licence for £6.00 per-user/per-month with the Microsoft/Office 365 E1 and E3 plans.
 Phone System comes included with the E5 plan.
 Beyond that, things get a little more complicated.

-Before you proceed, you need to confirm what package you’re on and whether you have a Phone System.
+Before you proceed, you need Microsoft Teams licences.
+Then you need to confirm what package you’re on and whether you have a Phone System.
 The below diagram can help you.
-Alternatively, you can use our simple online guide to Microsoft licences.

 For Microsoft 365 Business Basic, Standard and Premium users, you have to purchase Phone System as part of the Microsoft 365 Business Voice package.
 As standard, Business Voice bundles Phone System with Microsoft Domestic Calling Plan for £12.00 per-user/per-month.
 With this package you get: